As I added an is_valid column to my Imageset table, suddenly all queries with a NATURAL JOIN imageset started to break unit tests.

 I learned that it's because Natural joins simply join tables based on column names and the Image table happen to already have an is_valid column.

-INNER JOIN does not look for a match with the primary key first, or at least a foreign key.
-In my case it was joining on is_valid while image_id the primary key of the Image table and also the foreign key between the 2 tables.
+NATURAL JOIN does not look for a match with the primary key first, then foreign keys.
+It just takes the first common name and type between the 2 tables.
+In my case it was joining on is_valid while imageset_id is the primary key of the Imageset table and also the foreign key between the 2 tables.

 Mind.
 Blown.